jaegeral/NTFKit/README.md

 ----------------------------------------------

 1. Follow the steps on http://www.raspberrypi.org/downloads to image your SD card.
 Don't forget to perform, at least, the following steps through the post-installation wizard :
-  1. extend the root partition to utilize the whole SD card.
+2. extend the root partition to utilize the whole SD card.
-  2. enable the SSH server
+3. enable the SSH server
+4. [more to come...]

 ----------------------------------------------